 Dispersion – Enables the calculation of true light wavelength dispersion.

 Abberation – Allows the user to increase or decrease the dispersion effect.
 Lowering it widens the dispersion and vice versa.

-Affect Shadows – This parameter will cause the material to cast transparent shadows to create a simple caustic effect dependent on the Refraction Color and the Fog Color.
+Affect Shadows – This parameter causes the material to cast transparent shadows to create a simple caustic effect dependent on the Refraction Color and the Fog Color.
 For accurate caustic calculations, disable this parameter and instead enable Caustics in the V-Ray Renderer.
-Simultaneous usage of both Caustics and Affects Shadows can be used for artistic purposes but will not produce a physically correct result.
+Simultaneous usage of both Caustics and Affects Shadows can be used for artistic purposes but does not produce a physically correct result.

 Trace Refractions – Enables refractions for the current material.